Helping millions of people navigate the world of technology.

 If repairing the app doesn’t work, you can use Windows PowerShell to reinstall all the default apps on your PC.
 Here’s how.

-Step 1: Click the search icon on the Taskbar, type in windows powershell, and click on Run as Administrator.
+Step 1: Click the search icon on the taskbar, type in windows powershell, and click Run as Administrator.

 Step 2: Paste the following command in the console and press Enter.